BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 If you want to know if a race mod you are using is compatible with BG3SX, you want to check the description of the mod page and see if the author has added compatibility.

-If you want to ask about, or request compatibility, remember to be kind and accept if the author declines the request.
+> If you want to ask about, or request compatibility, remember to be kind and accept if the author declines the request.
+{.is-warning}

 ### 4. Is it possible to Whitelist a mod that you are using and you are not the creator of?